WhereJuly/62-http-convenience-pack/readme.md

 **Conventions**

-In the code you see I apply the following conventions with great comfort: start interface names with `I`, enums with `E`, type aliases with `T`.
+In the code you see I apply the following conventions with great comfort: start interface names with `I`, enums with `E`, type aliases with `T`, generics with `G`.
 Abbreviations are always in caps (satisfactory comfort).
 Hope you appreciate.

 > NB: Create all examples in the actual typescript file to check correctness and put here.